 To ensure that the range and diversity of topics included in the programme can be addressed adequately, dedicated time per week is allocated to each year group.
 Within these periods, units of work have been created to encourage pupils to engage in discussion, consideration and evaluation of relevant and topical issues.
-While a body of factual knowledge is essential in understanding many of the issues, the teacher is not there purely to give information or to represent a particular view, but rather to create a climate in which balanced and open discussion can take place.
+While a body of factual knowledge is essential in understanding many of the issues, the teacher is not there purely to give information or to represent a particular view, but rather to create a climate in which balanced and secure learning can take place.
 Topics included are: Personal Relationships and Responsibilities; Self-assessment, Equal Opportunities; Health Matters including Sexual Health; Community and Current Affairs; Study Skills and Careers Education and Finance.
 Materials are selected to match the needs and maturity of the group in question.

-Information about the topics covered in Social Education in S1-3 is available on request and will be available on the Curriculum Matrix on the school website.
+Information about the topics covered in Social Education in S1-3 is available on request and is updated regularly to reflect pupil need.